 - Clinical training in critical care point of care ultrasound.

 - Rotational electives in neurocritical care (Montreal Neurologic Hospital).

 - PICU Research program director is a PhD clinician scientist and a full-time member of the Division (Dr. Fontela).

 - PICU Research Program staffed with a research coordinator and research assistants.

 - Faculty with varied research focuses including clinical research, quality of care and health care processes, medical education, medical simulation, resuscitation, healthcare policy, organ donation.

 - Interdisciplinary research model with weekly PICU Research Meetings and Pediatric Critical Care Journal Club.

-- Trainee Research Program overseen by the PICU Research program director including participation in the Canadian Child Health Clinician Scientist Program, journal club curriculum, monthly presentation of trainee projects’ progress.
+- Trainee Research Program overseen by the PICU Research program director including participation in the Empowering Next Generation Researchers in Perinatal and Child Health (ENRICH), journal club curriculum, monthly presentation of trainee projects’ progress.

 - Complex surgical programs including airway, epilepsy, neurosurgery, craniofacial reconstruction and spine.

 - Complex congenital cardiac surgery program including single ventricle repairs.